Python API

 )

-# Update only title (no re-chunking)
+# Update title only (no re-chunking)

 # Update multiple fields at once

-await client.update_document_fields(
+await client.update_document(

 document_id=doc.id,